mediacms-io/mediacms/docs/developers_docs.md

 - [7.
 How video is transcoded](#7-how-video-is-transcoded)

 ## 1. Welcome
-This page is created for MediaCMS developers and contains related information.
+This page is created for VideoCMS developers and contains related information.

 ## 2. System architecture
 to be written